 Fred also states the post was viewed by 38 people but fails to mention two people “liked” it.
 I only became aware of that during the disciplinary meeting.
 Until then it had never been mentioned.

 I asked the meeting manager to find out who had “liked” it.
 I’m certain I.T would have access to that information.
-I have since managed to find out who liked the post and have spoken to both people.
+I have since managed to find out who it was and have spoken to both people.

 Take a look at these points which come from the company’s policy manual.
-I’ve deleted additional examples that are irrelevant;
+I’ve excluded additional examples that are irrelevant;

 My post could be perceived as inflammatory language although unintentional.
 It was definitely unprofessional and could be seen as being disrespectful towards Jewish colleagues/customers.
 That was never my intention and I was extremely apologetic to the one person I did offend.